isomerpages/mlaw-corp/news/press-releases/_posts/2023-07-25-post-Issuance of Correction Direction under the POFMA to Lee Hsien Yang.md

 **Publication of Correction Notice**

 {:start="6"}
-6. As required by the Correction Direction, Mr Lee Hsien Yang must publish correction notice on the said post on his Facebook page.
+6. As required by the Correction Direction, Mr Lee Hsien Yang must publish a correction notice on the said post on his Facebook page.
 The correction notice will provide a link to the Factually article, which lays out the facts and clarifications on the matter, at the following link:  <a href="https://www.gov.sg/article/factually250723" target="new">https://www.gov.sg/article/factually250723.</a>